 Greenleaf Communities’ mission is to advance applied research for a healthy and sustainable world.

-Protecting water quality and quantity both in the urban and rural/agricultural landscapes by influencing water management and water conservation practices.
+Our water work focuses on protecting water quality and quantity both in the urban and rural/agricultural landscapes by influencing coordinated regional water management and water conservation practices, and by engaging innovative technologies, industry and research centers.

 Our climate and atmospheric resources are under threat from rising greenhouse gas emissions and unsustainable land use changes.